ellamkoch/fem-accordion/README.md

 - Frontend Mentor - [@ellamkoch](https://www.frontendmentor.io/profile/ellamkoch)

 ## Acknowledgments
 Thanks to all the youtube video walkthroughs creators and the reference sites to help explain and learn new functionality.
+And a big thanks to Ulises for being so patient with us as we code last minute and providing great feedback.
+I'm sure you could tell I was nervous to start, but once you get me talking its a bit easier for me to explain what's going on with the code and page.